vasilakisfil/Introspected-REST/README.md

 ### 11.2.
 Linked Data and Semantic Web

 #### 11.2.1.
 JSON-LD and HYDRA
+Using linked data in our APIs is just great.
+HYDRA is in the right direction to introspectable APIs.

 ### 11.3.
 RESTful API Description Languages
 Over tha past years, there has been a trend on creating API documentation through specialized tools, like OpenAPI specification (ex.
 Swagger).